Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

-Although the VCG mechanism provides efficient and simultaneous STFS resource allocation strategies, IoT nodes need to convey their entire valuation status to the gateway.
-Truth-telling, as described in lemma \ref{Thm: BNE_VCG}, may cause excess resource utilization and surplus deviation for nodes due to the necessity of bidding actual valuations themselves.
-Since the VCG auction-based assignment is a gateway-centralized approach, it creates more controllability for the IoT gateway while limiting the nodes' ability to adjust threshold bounds in critical stages.
-The IoT gateway, acting as the mechanism designer, can propose constraint margins in a preferred layer, ranging from revenue maximization to minimization (max-min fairness).
-However, this creates a monopolistic system governed solely by the IoT gateway, leaving nodes with fewer controlling rights.
-This phenomenon might not be applicable to novel resource allocation mechanisms, especially in IoT networks that operate independent cloud, fog, and cloud-fog bridging networks.
-Since most edge (IoT) devices are vendor-specific and constraint-independent, it is crucial to propose distributed resource allocation policies across all network entities rather than introducing special biases in the higher layers of the network.
-Additionally, it is essential to identify the specific performance of each agent role within the network to distribute computational complexity according to the performance capacity of the IoT entities.
-Furthermore, the entire VCG system is dependent on the standard metrics in the auction game model \eqref{Eq: auc_game_model} and is fragile in non-linear bidding interactions, which are referred to as non-neutral node behaviors.
-Hence, it is desirable to propose policies for optimal resource allocation that ensure fairness for both IoT nodes and gateways, with the potential to regulate the resource allocation fairness factor, balancing the bias between risk-motivated nodes and the gateway.
+While the VCG mechanism enables efficient and simultaneous STFS resource allocation, it requires IoT nodes to disclose their full valuation to the gateway.
+Truthful bidding can lead to overuse of resources and surplus deviation for nodes.
+As a gateway-centralized approach, VCG grants greater control to the gateway but limits nodes’ ability to adjust thresholds in critical phases.
+Acting as the mechanism designer, the gateway can impose constraints ranging from revenue maximization to max-min fairness, creating a monopolistic system with limited node autonomy.
+This centralized model may be unsuitable for emerging resource allocation mechanisms, particularly in edge computing scenarios where vendor-specific, constraint-independent devices demand distributed coordination.
+Fairness requires assessing each agent’s performance and assigning computational complexity based on the capabilities of the IoT devices.
+Moreover, the VCG system relies on standard auction constraints \eqref{Eq: auc_game_model} and is sensitive to non-linear bidding.
+Therefore, policies that promote fair and optimal resource allocation, balancing the influence between risk-driven nodes and the gateway, are essential.